 While both of the existing hospital campuses have been modernized over time, their physical plants are aging (St. Luke’s is over 60 years old and St. Elizabeth is over 100) and are limited in their ability to accommodate modern equipment and technology and adapt to changing models of patient care.
-New state initiatives for transforming healthcare in New York provided, first, the impetus to explore the possibility of a new hospital in Central New York and then the funding to make this a reality.
+New state initiatives for transforming healthcare in New York provided, first, the impetus to explore the possibility of a new medical center in Central New York and then the funding to make this a reality.
 It is a once-in-a-lifetime opportunity for advancing healthcare in this region, not only for today but for generations to come.

-2. Will the hospital really get built?
+2. Will the medical center really get built?

 5. What will happen to the existing hospital campus buildings?

 MVHS is contracting with CHA Consulting, Inc., an engineering consulting firm, to help us with a comprehensive evaluation of the potential repurposing of the current facilities.
 In order to ensure a comprehensive evaluation, the repurposing project will look at the potential reuse of the three main MVHS campuses: St. Luke’s, St. Elizabeth and Faxton.
 Based on prior assessments, MVHS previously stated it is likely the Faxton Campus will remain open; however Faxton was included in the study to ensure that keeping the campus open is the proper course of action.
 This study will be underway by March 2019.
 It’s important to note that other hospitals that have relocated to new campuses have repurposed their old buildings as schools, government office buildings and townhouses or condos.

 6. Will physician offices be moved to Downtown Utica?